The Families’ Turn to Speak

 Some family members spoke directly to the matter of Dahmer’s sentence, asking the judge to make sure he never walked free again.
 Others used their time to express their deep grief over their losses and their anger at Dahmer for what he’d done.
 But almost everyone who spoke expressed gratitude to the court, the jury and to the legal system for their success in bringing the matter to justice.

 Donald Bradehoft is the brother of Dahmer’s last victim, Joseph Bradehoft.
-After the ordeals of losing his brother and then listening to the court proceedings and details of the murder, the poor man is near the breaking point.
+After the ordeals of first losing his brother and then listening to the court proceedings and details of the murder, the poor man is near the breaking point.
 But he still manages to summon the strength and courage to get up before the court and make a public statement.

 His fragmented sentences sound like non-sequiturs; his thoughts seem scattered and unfocused.
 It’s clearly all he can do to hold back his sobbing until he steps down from the podium.
 But despite the disjointed style of his delivery, we understand clearly the sense he wants to convey.